 One of the powers of Facebook ads is the ability of the algorithm to optimize to help you reach your ideal audience.
 One way Facebook can do this for you is optimizing to show ads to people most likely to convert — or perform the specific conversion action you want.

-If you want to use the Conversions objective, you’ll need to select a pixel event to optimize for…
+If you want to use the Conversions The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery., you’ll need to select a pixel event to optimize for…

 While you can optimize for a Custom Conversion (typically a specific product), optimizing for a broader event action (like “Purchase”) gives Facebook more data to help you effectively optimize.